 The Nationwide permits provide a simplified, expeditious means of project authorization under the various authorities of the Corps of Engineers.
 We encourage prospective permit applicants to consider the advantages of nationwide permit authorization during the preliminary design of their projects.
-Assistance and further information regarding all aspects of the Corps of Engineers Regulatory Program may be obtained by contacting the appropriate Corps of Engineers District in Iowa: The Rock Island District has regulatory authority over Iowa, with the exception of the Missouri River, its contiguous wetlands, and Carter Lake, which are under the regulatory authority of the Omaha District:
+Assistance and further information regarding all aspects of the Corps of Engineers Regulatory Program may be obtained by contacting the appropriate Corps of Engineers District in Illinois: The Rock Island District, St. Louis Regulatory District, Chicago Regulatory District, Louisville Regulatory District, and Memphis Regulatory District.